 Getting around Funchal

-You do not need a car to explore Funchal.
-City sights are easily covered on foot.
-Parking is difficult to find and may require payment.
+You do not need a car to explore Funchal attractions as they can easily be explored on foot.
+Parking in the city centre is difficult to find and you may have to pay.

-Maps are available from hotels and the tourist booth on the marina or from the tourist office on Avenue Arriaga near the Cathedral.
+If you plan to explore on foot, group attractions by area to save you crisscrossing the city.
+Tourist maps are available from Funchal hotels, the tourist booth on the marina or from the tourist office on Avenue Arriaga near the Cathedral.

-There are also helpful stone marker maps on the pavements showing you in which direction attractions are located and how long takes to walk to them.
+In addition, there are helpful stone marker maps on Funchal’s pavements that show visitors which direction attractions are and how long it takes to walk to them.

 Timetables run early and late but are limited on weekends and public holidays.

 Many visitors to Funchal choose to stay in the hotel district on the edge of Funchal which is packed with hotels and apartments to fit all budgets.
 You will have all the amenities you need on your doorstep but we found this area lacked character.